 I love granola bars, they are such a yummy snack.
 This particular recipe is for homemade chocolate granola bars.
 While they don’t have granola in them per se, I still call them granola bars, haha.

 There are so many different types of granola bars out there.
 Lots of different flavors and ingredients, something for everyone.
 They are such a great snack to have at home, while hiking, or just out on a walk or something.

 And the best part is, they are very easy to make at home.
 Want a more healthy granola bar?
-Try out this awesome keto granola bar.
+Try out this awesome keto granola bar or this regular-style homemade granola bar.
 If I can do it, you can do it.
 Let’s get baking!

 Step 1: Gather the ingredients

 In order to make these chocolate granola bars, you need just eight easy to find ingredients:

 - Oats – Use the old-fashioned 100% whole grained kind.
 If you are gluten-free just make sure it says “Certified Gluten-Free” on the packaging.

 - Baking soda